AWPDEVnet/DiscordNitro/README.md

-# DiscordNitro
+# Dicord Nitro Gen

-Makes discord nitro codes and sends them to a webhook of ur choosing
+This python scipt makes Discord nitro codes and sends them throuth a webhook so you can instantly claim them.